 VDH Interim Guidance: Considerations for Lodging Establishments, Coronavirus Disease 2019 (COVID-19)

-The purpose of this document is to summarize key recommendations for operators of lodging establishments (hotels, motels, bed-and-breakfasts) regarding COVID-19 and Governor Northam’s Executive Order 53 (effective March 24, 2020, 11:59 pm).
+The purpose of this document is to summarize key recommendations for operators of lodging establishments (hotels, motels, bed-and-breakfasts) regarding COVID-19 and guidance for Governor Northam’s Executive Orders 61, 63, and 65.

 Food Service and Kitchenware:

-- Staff should remove all reusable glassware from guest rooms for proper sanitization between guests or use single-service (disposable) items.
+- Staff may consider removing all reusable glassware from guest rooms for proper sanitization between guests or using single-service (disposable) items.

 Swimming Pools/Spas, Fitness Centers, and Personal Care Services:

 - Lobbies and hallways will remain open to the public.
-However, staff should monitor these areas closely to prohibit gatherings of 10 or more people and to encourage guests to maintain 6 feet or more between persons.
+However, staff should monitor these areas closely to encourage guests to maintain 6 feet or more between persons.

 - Staff can apply pieces of tape on the floor at intervals of 6 feet in areas where lines may form.
 Guests should be encouraged to stand in line where the tape is marked on the floor to help maintain adequate social distancing.

-- Staff are encouraged to close other common areas (including meeting rooms, banquet halls, business centers, and self-service laundry).
-If staff are able to monitor usage closely to ensure compliance with the ban on gatherings of 10 or more people, these common areas can remain available upon request, however VDH recommends disinfecting equipment and furnishings between users.
+- Staff are encouraged to monitor other common areas (including meeting rooms, banquet halls, business centers, and self-service laundry).
+If staff are able to monitor usage closely to ensure compliance with any phase-specific gathering ban in effect, these common areas may best be made remain available upon request, however VDH recommends disinfecting equipment and furnishings between users.